PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/files-view.rst

 The |FilesView|_ shows the files of the project.
 The files are displayed in a tree structure, like in many other file navigators.

-Like the other `content viewers <../misc/content-viewers.html>`_ present in the IDE, the |FilesView| shows inline previews of certain type of files.
+Like the other `content viewers <../misc/content-viewers.html>`_ present in the IDE, the |FilesView| shows inline previews of a certain type of files.
 At the same time, you can zoom in/out them by pressing the ``Shift`` key and rolling the mouse wheel.

 .. image:: ../images/files-view-zoom-04052020.jpg
  :alt: Files view zooming.